zeta-chain/app-contracts/packages/protocol-contracts/README.md

 ## Addresses

-- Tss Address: Collectively hold by Zeta blockchain validators.
+* TSS address: collectively held by Zeta blockchain validators.

 - Tss Updater Address: This address will combine a Gnosis multi-sig and Open Zeppelin timelock to ensure transparency and improve security.